NetCordDev/NetCord/Documentation/guides/basic-concepts/sharding.md

 ### [.NET Generic Host](#tab/generic-host)

-To register event handlers with sharding in the .NET Generic Host, use @NetCord.Hosting.Gateway.GatewayEventHandlerServiceCollectionExtensions.AddShardedGatewayHandlers* to add all event handlers in an assembly and then call @NetCord.Hosting.Gateway.GatewayEventHandlerServiceCollectionExtensions.AddShardedGatewayHandlers* to bind these handlers to the sharded client.
+To register event handlers with sharding in the .NET Generic Host, use @NetCord.Hosting.Gateway.GatewayHandlerServiceCollectionExtensions.AddShardedGatewayHandlers* to add all event handlers in an assembly and then call @NetCord.Hosting.Gateway.GatewayHandlerServiceCollectionExtensions.AddShardedGatewayHandlers* to bind these handlers to the sharded client.

 [!code-cs[Program.cs](ShardingHosting/RegisteringHandlers.cs?highlight=10,13#L12-L26)]

-When creating event handlers, implement @NetCord.Hosting.Gateway.IShardedGatewayEventHandler or @NetCord.Hosting.Gateway.IShardedGatewayEventHandler`1.
+When creating event handlers, implement @NetCord.Hosting.Gateway.IShardedGatewayHandler or @NetCord.Hosting.Gateway.IShardedGatewayHandler`1.
 Note the additional parameter representing the @NetCord.Gateway.GatewayClient that received the event.
 [!code-cs[Program.cs](ShardingHosting/MessageUpdateHandler.cs)]

 ### [Bare Bones](#tab/bare-bones)